 In March, however, CFTC data clearly showed the disappearance of selling near $79.
 Moreover, fresh buy orders entered above that level, and traders increased buy-side and decreased sell-side — a complete reversal of behavior.
 The consensus shift from '$79 is a sell' to '$79 is a buy' was confirmed in the data.

-A price level 'character transformation' is one of the most important observations in market analysis.
+A price level 'character transformation,' backed by the positioning trends of market players, is one of the important observations in market analysis.
 The phenomenon of a long-functioning resistance line becoming a support level demonstrates a fundamental change in market participants' collective perception.
-When this transformation is confirmed, the risk of a subsequent 'short-squeeze' rises significantly.
-Indeed, this is precisely what unfolded through April-May.
+When this transformation is confirmed, a subsequent rise in 'short-squeeze' risk is one scenario that can be considered.

-Speculative positioning alone tends to be viewed as 'potentially temporary.'
-But when traders (physically-proximate participants) align in the same direction, the credibility of the move increases substantially.
-'Speculators and traders pointing in the same direction' is one of the conditions for strong trend formation.
+Positioning alone tends to be viewed as 'potentially temporary.'
+But when the Number of Traders aligns with the positioning trend, the credibility of the move tends to increase substantially.
+A state where 'positioning trends and the Trader move in the same direction' is one of the conditions considered for the formation of a strong price bias.
 March is recorded as the month when that condition was met.

 In the forward curve, the backwardation that had been expanding since September 2023 subsided after a three-month adjustment phase, transitioning to a flat structure.
 This may appear to contradict the price strength, but the reality is different.
 Backwardation narrowing signals 'easing of physical tightness,' but can simultaneously be interpreted as 'a transition from excessive tension to a more sustainable equilibrium.'